evxio/optiboot/Virtual-Boot-Partition.md

  Sadly, there are 2 of them:
  * Bootloader code is larger and doesn't fit in 512B
  * It requres one unused vector to store original jump to application.
-And you must be sure that this vector will be unused by applications loader by Optiboot with VBP enabled.
+And you must be sure that this vector will be unused by applications loaded by Optiboot with VBP enabled.